 Understanding logic gates: the hidden world of digital electronics

-The binary world of 1s and 0s alone doesn’t allow us to re-land rockets in the middle of the ocean, or deliver packages within minutes through the use of drones, or map the known physical universe and all of its wonders.
-No, what makes all of this possible is our ability to slice and dice binary numbers in all of their infinite possibilities through some heavy hitting mathematics.
+The binary world of 1s and 0s alone doesn’t allow us to re-land rockets in the middle of the ocean, deliver packages within minutes through the use of drones, or map the known physical universe and all of its wonders.
+No, what makes all of this possible is our ability to slice and dice binary numbers in all of their infinite possibilities through some heavy-hitting mathematics.
 Our ability to add, subtract, multiply, and divide binary numbers in a variety of ways is what has allowed us to create the world of digital electronics that we know today.
 To get from 1s and 0s to the latest advances in medicine, space exploration, and science, you’ve got to start with logic gates.

-Out On the Farm
+Out on the farm